jtecca/nanorc/README.md

 After installation, the various source code samples in the `examples` directory can be used to check that highlighting is working correctly.
 If it doesn't work as expected, see the FAQ below.

+You'll need to manually copy the .nanorc file to `$HOME` if you don't already have existing customizations.
+Otherwise, choose the appropriate `include` directive as described above.

 Theme System
 ------------